usnistgov/sesame/doc/tutorial/analysis.rst

 list stores the parameters of each defect originally added to the system.
 The field names of the named tuples are ``sites``, ``location``, ``dos``, ``energy``, ``sigma_e``, ``sigma_h``, ``transition``, ``perp_dl``.
 The last field contains the lattice distance perpendicular to the line of defects.
-It is necessary to normalize the recombination velocity and the density of states.
+This quantity is used to normalize the recombination velocity and the density of states.

 Plotting data
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To make the
+To facilitate the
-visualization of two- and three-dimensional plots easy, ``sesame`` provides a few functions (requiring ``matplotblib``) that represent quantities in 2D or 3D.
+visualization of two- and three-dimensional plots, ``sesame`` provides a few functions (requiring ``matplotblib``) that represent quantities in 2D or 3D.
 For example, one can visualize the electrostatic potential at zero bias in 3D with::